DanielNeedles/NetcoolRuleParser/README.md

      2. Run the script from the directory and save the log output
        cd ((rule-root-directory))
        ./rules2tbl.pl -input snmptrap.rules > snnptrap.log
-     3. Use either Excel or Open Office (free) to examine the xls file The program will create four files:
-        snmptrap.xls : MS Office file containing statistics, raw table, and equation.
-Excel or OpenOffice can be used. snmptrap.eqn : Holds the number of paths as well as the rules
+     3. Use either Excel or Open Office (free) to examine the xls file The program will create nine files: snmptrap.xls : MS Office file containing statistics, raw table, and equation.
+Excel or OpenOffice can be used. snmptrap.eqn : Holds the number of paths as well as the rules equation. snmptrap.tbl : Holds a tab delimited output of the table. snmptrap.log : The log file used to debug issues.
-                       equation.
-        snmptrap.tbl : Holds a tab delimited output of the table.
-        snmptrap.log : The log file used to debug issues.
+        Rules Saved After Each Stage:
+           snmptrap.loop1-concat-all-rules
+           snmptrap.loop2-tokenize-remove-comments
+           snmptrap.loop3-buffer-tables
+           snmptrap.loop4-convert-to-javascript
+           snmptrap.loop5-convert-switchstmts-to-if-then-else

 ## Install OpenOffice -